Market requirements document (MRD) templates

 Desired long-term impact of your product or new feature set — including metrics for success

-As you build the MRD, keep it concise — remember its purpose is to identify opportunities to stay competitive and meet customer needs.
-Store it in a central place that is accessible to stakeholders and easily editable for any ongoing modifications.
+Below are both cloud-based and downloadable MRD templates to choose from.
+As you build your MRD, keep it concise — remember its purpose is to identify opportunities to stay competitive and meet customer needs.
+Make sure it is accessible to stakeholders and easily editable for any ongoing modifications.

 - What is enterprise transformation?